akabe/ocaml-jupyter/README.md

 ## Contact

-Open [Issue](https://github.com/akabe/ocaml-jupyter/issues) for any questions, bug reports, requests of new features.
+Open an [issue](https://github.com/akabe/ocaml-jupyter/issues) for any question, bug report, feature request.
 Your comments may help other users.
-Issues are a better way than direct contact (e.g., E-mails) to maintainers.
+Discussion in issues is better than contacting maintainers directly (e.g. by email).

 ## Contribution